xprojects-de/isotope-payment-stripe/README.md

 * public Key
 * private Key
+* stripeDetailView

 To enable test mode you have to set the test keys to the key fields.
 For production use the production keys.

+The option "detail Productview (stripeDetailView)" shows the products in detail.

 Optional you can allow additional "Status" and "Payment-Status" next to "paid" and "complete".
 One reason may be if direct debit (german "Lastschrift") is used.
 For this Stripe always returns the status unpaid.

 The Stripe-Widget itself (e.g. payment methods, etc.) is configured in stripe account.